List of country-name etymologies: Iraq

 The prevailing theory is that it is derived from the city of Erech/Uruk (also known as "Warka") near the river Euphrates.
 Some archaeologists regard Uruk as the first major Sumerian city.
-However, it is more plausible that name is derived from the Middle Persian word Erak, meaning "lowlands".
-The natives of the southwestern part of today's Iran called their land "the Persian Iraq" for many centuries (for Arabs: Iraq ajemi: non-Arabic-speaking Iraq).
+However, it is more plausible that name is derived from the Middle Persian word Ērāg, meaning "lowlands".
+The natives of the southwestern part of today's Iran called their land "the Persian Iraq" for centuries (for Arabs: Iraq 'ajami: non-Arabic-speaking Iraq).
 Before the constitution of the state of Iraq, the term "Iraq arabi" referred to the region around Baghdad and Basra.